chocolatey/docs/input/en-us/guides/create/create-zip-package.md

 For packages being published to the [Chocolatey Community Repository](https://community.chocolatey.org/packages) additional information is required.
 You can find information on `.nuspec` requirements in our [Package Validator Rules](http://localhost:5080/en-us/community-repository/moderation/package-validator/rules/#requirements) documentation.

-In the VSCode Explorer pane, find and open the `embedded-zip.nuspec` file.
+In the VS Code Explorer pane, find and open the `embedded-zip.nuspec` file.
 Replace the contents of this file with the following:

 ```xml
 <!-- Do not remove this test for UTF-8: if “Ω” doesn’t appear as greek uppercase omega letter enclosed in quotation marks, you should use an editor that supports UTF-8, not this one. -->